 Many of us were taught to recite the nursery rhyme Monday’s Child as kids, but we never learned its true meaning.
-It turns out that that little verse holds the secret to fulfilling our individual destinies through the energies of the Dayology week.
+It turns out that that little verse holds the secret to fulfilling our individual destinies through the Dayology energies.

 “Monday’s child is fair of face,